Choosing among the many Mediterranean cruises is no easy task, especially if this is your first cruise ever.

 Eastern Mediterranean cruises offer stunning destinations in Italy and on the Adriatic coast.

-Most cruises focused on the beautiful Greek Isles will leave from the port of Pireas, outside Athens.
+Most cruises focused on the beautiful Greek Isles will leave outside Athens from the port of Pireas.
 These cruises give more of a relaxing beach vacation.
 You visit small islands such as Santorini and Mykonos and the larger islands of Corfu and Crete.

 And of course, you should begin your cruise vacation by spending time in the ancient city of Athens.

-Our favorite option is to choose a cruise that includes the Greek Isles with the Adriatic coastal ports of Dubrovnik and Split in Croatia.
+Our favorite option is a cruise that includes the Greek Isles with the Adriatic coastal ports of Dubrovnik and Split in Croatia.

 On a Greek Isles cruise, expect white-washed villages, ancient sights, and fantastic beaches.